 When a forward-bias voltage is applied across a diode, there is current.
-This current is called the forward current and is designated IF Figure 1-26 illustrates what happen as the forward-bias voltage is increased positively from 0 V The resistor is used to limit the forward current to a value that will not overheat the diode and cause damage.
+This current is called the forward current and is designated $I_F$ Figure 1-26 illustrates what happen as the forward-bias voltage is increased positively from 0 V The resistor is used to limit the forward current to a value that will not overheat the diode and cause damage.

 With 0 V across the diode, there is no forward current.
-As you gradually increase the forward-bias voltage, the forward current and the voltage across the diode gradually increase, as shown in Figure 1- bias voltage is increased to a value where the voltage across the diode reaches approximately 0.7 V (barrier potential), the forward current begins to increase rapidly, as illustrated in Figure 1-26(b).
+As you gradually increase the forward-bias voltage, the forward current and the voltage across the diode gradually increase, as shown in Figure 1-26(a).
+A portion of the forward-bias voltage is dropped across the limiting resistor.
+When the forward-bias voltage is increased to a value where the voltage across the diode reaches approximately 0.7 V (barrier potential), the forward current begins to increase rapidly, as illustrated in Figure 1-26(b).
 As you continue to increase the forward-bias voltage, the current continues to increase very rapidly, but the voltage across the diode increases only gradually above 0.7 V. This small increase in the diode voltage above the barrier potential is due to the voltage drop across the internal dynamic resistance of the semi conductive material.